- 5500 Campanile Dr.

 It is important to note that patents protect only the functional aspects of inventions.
 Creative ideas are protected by other forms of intellectual property, such as copyrights.

-Patents are obtained through an application process called patent prosecution in which the the creator discloses the invention to the government.
+Patents are obtained through an application process called patent prosecution in which the creator discloses the invention to the government.
 The government then decides whether the invention has met all the criteria to receive a patent, and notifies the applicant on its decision.

 In the United States, the government rejects the vast majority of inventions at least once for being obvious or not novel, and often rejects inventions several times.
 This rejection from the government is known as an office action.
 The inventors may then abandon the invention, contest the rejection, amend the patent claims, or negotiate a novel invention with the government.